OrangeFlash81/hsemailmd/README.md

 ## Sending emails

 **You need to send emails entirely from Firefox**.
 This is awful, but it's the only way it appears to work.
-Run `hse open latest`, Ctrl+A the page, and paste it into a Gmail compose window.
+Run `lambdatool open latest`, Ctrl+A the page, and paste it into a Gmail compose window.
 (If you do this in Chrome, you'll get a horizontal scroll bar and some wonky sizing.)